THE GULF WAR: 1990-1991

 On October 7, 2001, in response to the September 11 attacks, President George W. Bush announced that airstrikes targeting Al Qaeda and the Taliban had begun in Afghanistan.
 Operation Enduring Freedom primarily refers to the War in Afghanistan,]but it is also affiliated with counterterrorism operations in other countries, such as OEF-Philippines and OEF-Trans Sahara.

-After 13 years, on December 28, 2014 Presidence Barack Obama announced the end of Operation Enduring Freedom in Afghanistan.
+After 13 years, on December 28, 2014 President Barack Obama announced the end of Operation Enduring Freedom in Afghanistan.
 Continued operations by the United Nations military forces, both non-combat and combat, now occur under the name Operation Freedom’s Sentinel.
+2020 Troops are being withdrawn as I pen these lines.

 Randy Joe Gillespie, Rank, MSGT, Air Force died July 9, 2007, Home of Record Coaldale, Colorado.
 Operation Enduring Freedom.